No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 Kendalyn’s message?
 Regulate the distracting behavior.
 “We’ll be able to learn without having to worry about getting barked at, getting scratched, getting growled at, having to argue with these kids.
 And then getting yelled at by the admin,” she told videographer Adam Bartholomew at the protest.

-11 year old Brody Pierce confirmed that the students in question do not actually identify as furries.
-“They are therian,” Brody told me, without previous mention in the conversation of that key word.
+11 year old Brody Pierce confirmed with me that the students in question do not actually identify as furries.
+“They are therian,” Brody told me, without previous mention of that key word in our conversation until I asked how the kids identified.

-There are adult witnesses too.
+There were adult witnesses too.
 Former Mt.
 Nebo success coach Katie Ogren described a student who didn’t want to attend a class where animal-identifying classmates reigned supreme, with few constraints from the teacher.

 “‘I’m going to end up getting in trouble because this ‘furry’ keeps growling in my ear in class.
 And when I told her to stop, she bit me’,” Ogren recounted the exasperated student’s words: